john-maidbot/point_cloud_transport_tutorial/README.md

 point_cloud_transport::PointCloudTransport pct(node);
 ```

 Uses *PointCloudTransport* method to create a subscriber on base topic *"pct/point_cloud"*.
 The second argument is the size of our subscribing queue.
 The third argument tells the subscriber to execute lambda function whenever a message is received.
-And lastly, we pass in our transport hint.

 ```cpp
   point_cloud_transport::Subscriber pct_sub = pct.subscribe(